 Kerrell also lectures in Volunteering and wrote the first University of Newcastle undergraduate course in Volunteering Perspectives and Management.

-Following the successful Healing Foundation Deadly Dads project (2011-2013) the FAC is now managing a similar HEPPP funded project called Deadly Streaming.
+Following the successful Aboriginal and Torres Straight Islander Healing Foundation Deadly Dads project (2011-2013) the FAC now manages a similar HEPP funded project called Deadly Streaming.
+The Deadly Streaming project supports and encourages students to remain engaged in their education by providing cultural connection activities which also include their parents and /or extended families.